danhaus/quadcopter-autopilot/README.md

 cd ~/quadcopter-autopilot
 catkin_make
 ```
-to install pigpio library for PWM interface and build the code in catkin workspace.
+to install pigpio library for PWM interface and build the code in catkin workspace. <br />
 Upload src/Arduino code/main/main.ino to your Arduino and connect it with a USB cable to the RPi

 ## Usage